andrewt3000/howToProgram/cli.md

 # Command Line Interface FAQ

 **What is the Command-line interface (cli)?**
 The command line is a [shell](https://en.wikipedia.org/wiki/Shell_(computing)).
-It's a text based user interface that allows you to:
+It's a text based user interface that allows access to operating system functions such as:
 1. run computer programs
 2. navigate the file system